journeyman33/kodekloud/README.md

 sudo -s
 ./install_ansible.sh
 ```
-This script install ansible and sets up an ansible.cfg and ansible inventory/hosts file in the default /etc/ansible/ location.
+This script installs ansible and copies an ansible.cfg and an ansible inventory hosts file from the repo to the default /etc/ansible/ location.
 ```
 #!/bin/bash
 yum install epel-next-release -y